tensorflow/docs/site/en/guide/gpu_performance_analysis.md

 Below is an image of a model trace view running on 1 GPU.
 From the _Tensorflow Name Scope_ and _Tensorflow Ops_ sections, you can identify different parts of the model, like the forward pass, the loss function, backward pass/gradient calculation, and the optimizer weight update.
-You can also see the operations running on the GPU next to each _Stream_, which refer to CUDA streams.
+You can also see ops running on the GPU next to each _Stream_, which refer to CUDA streams.
 Each stream is used for specific tasks.
 In this trace, _Stream#118_ is used to launch compute kernels and device to device copies. _Stream#119_ is used for host to device copy and *Stream#120* for device to host copy.

+The trace below shows common characteristics of a performant model.

 ![image](images/gpu_perf_analysis/traceview_ideal.png "An example TensorFlow Profiler trace view")

-This trace shows common characteristics of a performant model.
 For example, the GPU compute timeline (_Stream#118_) looks busy with very few gaps.
 There are minimal copies from host to device (_Stream #119_) and from device to host (_Stream #120_), as well as minimal gaps between steps.
 When you run the TensorFlow Profiler for your program, you might not see these ideal characteristics in your trace view.
 The rest of this guide covers common scenarios and how to fix them.